Akil Muhtar Özden: Later years and death

-Marriage and Views on Women's Entry to the Faculty of Medicine
+Marriage and views on women's entry to the faculty of medicine

 Akil Muhtar Özden married Nina Zuraboune Odiflelica (of Georgian descent) in 1908.
 Nina was a colleague of Akil Muhtar and earned her title of doctor of medicine in 1908, shortly before marrying Özden.
 She specialized in gynecology at the University of Geneva, then went to Paris to work on pediatrics.
 After her husband returned to his homeland in 1909, Nina, later on, moved to Istanbul to live with him.
-Working as a gynecologist in Istanbul, she had little luck in building a career and had consultations with her husband’s close colleague, Besim Ömer Akalın for future opportunities.
+Working as a gynecologist in Istanbul, she had little luck in building a career and had consultations with her husband's close colleague, Besim Ömer Akalın for future opportunities.
 Besim Ömer Akalın suggested that she work in the Kadırga Delivery Room, but Özden did not want his wife to work under the conditions of that day.
-Nina converted to Islam in 1925 and took the name "Seniye", the name of Akil Muhtar Özden’s aunt.
-She passed away on 21 March 1941, at the age of 62.
+Nina converted to Islam in 1925 and took the name "Seniye", the name of Akil Muhtar Özden's aunt.
+She died on 21 March 1941, at the age of 62.

 According to Prof. Dr. Fahrettin Kerim Gökay, Akil Muhtar Özden was “spiritually conservative” and was against the admission of women into medical school at the time he was dean.
 There was a headline of a news clipping found in the Archive of Deontology and History of Medicine of Istanbul University Faculty of Medicine about Akil Muhtar Özden and his views on the matter.
 The news headline was as follows: "As Long as I'm Dean, Girls Can't Enter Here."

-Contributions to Medicine
+Contributions to medicine

-Works about Chloralose
+Works about chloralose

 Chloralose is a substance obtained by combining chloral hydrate and glucose.
 His work on chloralose passed into world literature while he was Prof. Dr. Mayor's assistant.
 It is in French and has 14 pages in total.
 Akil Muhtar, with the studies of chloralose, has shown that anesthetized animals are less sensitive to pain, whereas sensitivity to mechanical excitations increases.

-Muhtar Reflex
+Muhtar reflex

-In 1909, Akil Muhtar conducted animal experiments to search for the local anesthetic effects of opium alkaloids; and during his research, he found a method for measuring the effects of local anesthetics, which later was called by his name: The Muhtar Reflex.
+In 1909, Akil Muhtar conducted animal experiments to search for the local anesthetic effects of opium alkaloids; and during his research, he found a method for measuring the effects of local anesthetics, which later was called by his name: The Muhtar reflex.
 He had observed that when touched by a needle, the superficial muscles under and around the skin at the stimulated site contracted and that a general backward pull was noticed.
 When a diluted local anesthetic like cocaine or procaine was injected at the site, no contraction occurred due to the anesthetic effect of the drugs.
 When the anesthetic effect was weakened and lost by time, contraction upon stimulation occurred again.
 The time interval between the loss and the recurrence of the reflex pointed to the activity period of the anesthetic drug.
 Thus he was able to determine the activity periods and the relative strengths of various local anesthetics by this method.
-For this innovation, he was endowed with the Turkish Scientific and Technical Research Organization’s Award in 1973.
+For this innovation, he was endowed with the Turkish Scientific and Technical Research Organization's Award in 1973.